-The radial velocity method (RV method, wobble method, or Doppler spectroscopy) is a method of detecting extra-solar planets, also used to confirm planets detected by other methods (such as the transit method).
-It requires a spectrometer capable of detecting the shift of spectral lines due to changes in radial velocity of the star, that follow a pattern suggesting the existence of a body orbiting the star.
-Essentially the method has been used for binary stars for some time, and in the 1990s when instruments became capable of detecting differences in RV of around 10 meters/second, planets began to be discovered.
+The radial velocity method (RV method, wobble method, or Doppler spectroscopy) is a method of detecting extra-solar planets, and also used to confirm and gather more data on planets detected by other methods, such as the transit method.
+It requires a spectrometer capable of detecting the shift of spectral lines due to changes in radial velocity (RV) of the star, that follow a pattern suggesting the existence of a body orbiting the star.
+The same method has been used for binary stars for some time, and in the 1990s when instruments became capable of detecting differences in RV of around 10 meters/second, planets began to be detected.
 Current state-of-the-art technology can detect velocity differences of 1 meter/second.
 Stars for which both RV measurements and transit information have been achieved enable an estimate of the planet's density (based on an estimate of the star's mass), offering a strong clue to the planet's constituents.

-With the HRS instruments necessary to do this, in some cases, lines from the planet's day side can be detected, such as water lines, analogous to a double-line spectroscopic binary, offering considerably more information, i.e., some of the planet's atmospheric constituents, and RV information on the planet itself.
+With the high resolution spectrography (HRS) instruments necessary to do this, in some cases, lines (such as water lines) from the planet's day side can be detected, analogous to a double-line spectroscopic binary, offering considerably more information, i.e., some of the planet's atmospheric constituents, and RV information on the planet itself.